A Shared Restoration Vision for Onetahua

 What’s next for Pest Free Onetahua

 The next stage of our mahi focuses on intensive pest control at Triangle Flat and maintaining gains across Farewell Spit.
-This isn’t instant eradication, it’s a staged, strategic approach to significantly reduce pest numbers over time and prevent their return.
-Creating safer nesting sites for birds, healthier plant communities, and stronger ecosystems overall.
+To date, we have made huge gains in eradicating possums.
+This staged, strategic approach will significantly reduce pest numbers over time and prevent their return.
+Creating safer nesting sites for birds, healthier plant communities, and stronger ecosystems for our precious wildlife.

 Community, innovation, and local support